 • Get health insurance that covers you in Malta for the full stay

-• Book flights with flexibility — visa processing times vary
+• Book flights with some flexibility, since visa processing times vary

 Ready to Start?

 If you’re serious about study English Malta non-EU, the best first step is to get a personalised quote.
-Maltalingua offers no booking fees, no material fees, and classes capped at 12 students with qualified British teachers.
+Maltalingua charges no booking fees and no material fees, and keeps classes capped at 12 students with qualified teachers.
 You can request a quotation here.

 For more on what to expect as a student in Malta, see our complete guide to getting around Malta.